socar-esther/socar-esther.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Evaluation
-In this  FMDC Challenge 2023, we will measure **Macro F1-Score** as an evaluation metric.
-Under the given Test set, participants submit prediction results at each corresponing test samples.
+We will measure **Macro F1-Score** as an evaluation metric.
+For the given Test set, participants submit prediction results at corresponing test samples.
 The submission format (.csv) is included in the dataset.
-After the participants submit their file to the submission site, it will be uploaded to the leaderboard.
+After the participants submit their file to the submission site, the results will be uploaded to the leaderboard.

 <!-- </div> -->